-Beginning with the 2017-18 FAFSA, you will be able to submit a FAFSA as early as October 1 preceding the year for which you need aid.
+Beginning with the 2019-20 FAFSA, you will be able to submit your FAFSA as early as October 1 preceding the year for which you need aid.

 The Department of Education deems an application’s receipt date and time to be when the application (correction, if any) has been successfully submitted.